 As a freelance media and museum educator I hold workshops, lectures and teach classes for teenagers and adults on different conferences, in museums and schools.

 prototyping digital and analogue (paper prototyping)

 building rule sets

-different formats (from 3 hours to 5 days)
+different formats (from 3 hours to more than a week)